Vision Therapy for Convergence Insufficiency

 Convergence insufficiency treatment exercises may use specialized equipment and tools such as prisms, lenses and computerized technology, to stimulate the brain to better control the two eyes simultaneously.

 Results depend on your active participation and compliance with the program, whether in-office or at home.
 Overtime, the more you train your brain, the easier and more automated the exercises will become.
 Gains can be experienced from as little as a few weeks to six months or more.

 We encourage you to schedule a meeting with Brain Vision Institute at the first sign of convergence insufficiency in your child.
-At Brain Vision Institute, we will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+At Brain Vision Institute, we will be happy to help your child achieve the best opportunity to improve their reading and learning and improve their overall school performance.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.